mitliagkas/mitliagkas.github.io/dl-theory-class-papers-2020.md

 IFT6085: Class bibliography
 =========

-**This list was created in early 2019 for the previous edition of this class.
+**This list has been maintained during the previous iterations on the class.
+Last update, February 2020.
-We will add more papers soon and notify the class.
+Papers marked with an asterisk where added in 2019.
+Papers marked with two asterisks where added in 2020.
 Please feel free to make paper suggestions in the class's discussion group.**

 This is a non-exhaustive list of relatively recent papers that include theoretical or theory-driven work